tinyredinc/notes/real_estate/cofund_reif_ts.md

 ## Fund

-Cofund Real Estate Investment Fund (the "REIF") is a private fund with a unique focus on a broad spectrum of real estate investments.
+Cofund Real Estate Investment Fund (the "REIF") is a closed-end private fund with a unique focus on a broad spectrum of real estate investments.
 These investments include mortgages, revenue generating properties, development projects, as well as securitized real estate products.
 Backed by a diverse portfolio of high-quality real estate assets, the Cofund REIF offers investment security while simultaneously delivering premium returns.

 ## Units Offered